lightfar125/cgen/README.md

 A collection of scripts to collect and process previous winning lottery numbers

-A Keras LSTM model is trained using the collected data, and while the logic does seem to make sense, it does not predict numbers correctly.
+A Keras LSTM model is trained using the collected data, and while it does seem to predict the numbers correctly, it does not predict the correct numbers.
 More work is needed to correctly train the model and possibly set up more layers of the neural-network.